k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

-Altogether, AI Data Fusion leverages K2view's proven Data Product Platform to transform enterprise data into AI-ready resources.
-The solution combines real-time data integration, enterprise-grade security, and sophisticated prompt engineering to deliver AI applications that enterprises can trust and scale with confidence.
+Altogether, AI Data Fusion uses K2view's proven Data Product Platform to transform enterprise data into AI-ready resources.
+The solution combines real-time data integration, enterprise-grade security, and advanced prompt engineering to deliver AI applications that are reliable and easy to scale.